LaurenzLikeThat/w101-spell-log-script/README.md

 # w101-spell-log-script
-Script that gets what spells creatures cast in Wizard101.
+Simple script that gets what spells creatures cast in Wizard101 based on the WizardClient.log file.

+Simply download the script and run it, and if Wizard101 is open, it will automatically detect the log file and will show live when a spell is cast.